Yao-Xinchen/Meta-ROS-Doc/Writerside/topics/ros.md

 ## System Setup

-beneath is the system setup.
+Beneath is the system setup.

 ### Set locale